h-orare/node_university_courses_API/node_university_api.md

 ---

-This API allows prospective students, who want to join a hypothetical Node Institute of Technology, to browse for courses and get details such as Cousrse Description, Course Duration, Cost Per Credit Hour, Career Path, Admission Term, Admission Requirements, Success Rate etc
+This API allows prospective students, who want to join a hypothetical Node Institute of Technology, to browse for courses and get details such as Course Description, Course Duration, Cost Per Credit Hour, Career Path, Admission Term, Admission Requirements, Success Rate etc

 The API is available at https://node-university-courses-api.onrender.com